ISIS Egypt Attack: Images Of Dead Children Lacking? Some Trump Supporters Think So

 — Mr Deplorable Chavez (@FantasticSamson) April 9, 2017

 Do these jaded Donald Trump supporters have a point in wanting people to see the dead children of the brutal attack by Islamic terrorists against Christians?
 Did the media know that, after the president admitted to becoming emotional after seeing what the chemical attack had done to Syrian youth, showing the destruction of Egyptian youth would likewise tug on his heart strings?
-And are these alt-right members correct in their assumption that the media is pushing for World War 3, aided by the agenda of D.C. elites?
+And are these alt-right members correct in their assumption that the media is pushing for World War III, aided by the agenda of D.C. elites?
 Share your thoughts with each other below.

 [Featured Image by Nariman El-Mofty/AP Images]